tjapit/quartz/content/perms/202508130442-on-subjectivity.md

 point us back to our own subjectivity and remind us that each and every one of us is an existing, living human being.

-This is why I (for lack of a better word) believe that it is about our attitude, the *how* in which we relate to that something that counts as the truth.
+This is why I believe that it's all about attitudes, the *how* in which we relate to that something that counts as the truth.
 From Kierkegaard's "Concluding Unscientific Postscript",

 > "If one who lives in a Christian culture goes up to God's house, the house of
 > the true God, with a true conception of God, with knowledge of God and